HCIS-Lab/IDS_s24/HW0/README.md

 This homework will guide you through the installation of CARLA and provide 4 driving benchmarks and 3 different baseline driving models to give you a quick view on how autonomous driving systems looked like in CARLA.

+We expect you to start to investigate the topic of your midterm presentation and final project based on your observation after running some of the baselines on one or more benchmarks we provided.

 ## System Requirements
 - Unbuntu 18.04 or 20.04
 - Intel i7 gen 9th - 14th / Intel i9 gen 9th - 14th / AMD ryzen 7 / AMD ryzen 9